mehdi-ahmed/robot-backend/README.md

    Remark : Default port used is 8081
-   -  In case there is a problem with the current port being used, please change the port in the resources/application.properties and also in the test/resources/test.properties
+   -  In case there is a problem with the current port being used, please change the port in the resources/application.properties and also in the test/resources/test.properties that is used in the Integration Tests.

 **- Swagger Ui**